getsentry/atlas/README.md

 # atlas

-**Note: the README is fairly outdated, see GH-7 for tracking**

 Atlas is an internal portal, offering a variety of features helping bring visibility within your organization.

 It's built on top of G Suite by Google, and currently features:

-- A synced employee directory
+- A two-way synced employee directory
 - An automatically generated organization chart

+This project is still in its infancy, and pull requests are absolutely welcome.

 ## API Keys